Core & spinal-stability

 THE WHAT:

-A simple & convenient global-stability drill performed with the gymnastics rings.
-Its optimal execution relies on an EMBODIED understanding of the "hollow-body" form, namely sustaining a strong 'neutral' spine-position through conscious posterior pelvic-tilt ('PPT') & supported by activ...
+A prone, floor-based global-stability drill performed in either an isometric hold or “pushups” variation.
+Its optimal execution relies on an EMBODIED understanding of the "hollow-body" form, namely sustaining a strong 'neutral' spine-position through conscious posterior pelvic-tilt ('PP... -

 THE WHAT: